PauseAI/pauseai-website/src/posts/local-organizing.md

 ## Table of contents

+## Set up the basics

+1. **Set up a chat group**.
+Use a tool that's popular in your area.
+WhatsApp, Telegram, and Signal are all good options.
+Make sure there is an invite link that you can share to easily invite others.
+2. **Add your group** to the `local-communities` channel on our [Discord](https://discord.gg/2XXWXvErfA).
+Add the invite link from that chat group in the thread on discord.
+The moderators will add your local group to the [communities page](/communities) on this website, and use your link.

 ## Developing a Local Campaign Plan

 One pitfall that organizers sometimes make is that they’ll start taking action without any clear plan.
 This can lead to unfocused organizing efforts which are less effective than they could be.
 As you’re thinking through the change you want to make in your community, it’s important to come up with a plan: what are your goals, and what steps are you going to take in order to get there?